Prazeina/Hissy-Foundation/README.md

 # Hissy-Foundation
-It is a pet adoption app to be made in JS
+It is a pet adoption app to be coded in python